Italy Day 6: Alice and Milan, Together Again!

 Standing next to the Roman Colonne di San Lorenzo and facing the Porta Ticinese the remaining 12th century gate from the medieval walls of Milan.
 (April 27, 2023)

 The Basilica of San Lorenzo Maggiore, a Roman Catholic Church, built on the remains of a pagan temple in Milan.
 It is one of the oldest churches in the city, originally built in Roman times, but subsequently rebuilt several times over the centuries.
 It’s interior is currently under renovations.
 It is enclosed by the Roman Colonne di San Lorenzo and close to the medieval Porta Ticinese.
+The statue of Roman Emperor Constantine the Great commemorates Constantine’s important Edict of Milan, which granted religious tolerance throughout the Roman Empire.
+This is a copy and the original statue now in the Basilica of San Giovanni in Laterano in Rome.
+(April 27, 2023)

 The back view of the Basilica of Sant’Eustorgio and the Parco Papa Giovanni Paolo II (“Pope John Paul II Park”) in Milan.
 Originally named the Parco delle Basiliche, Basilica owes its name to the fact that it connects two major basilicas, the Basilica of San Lorenzo and the Basilica of Sant’Eustorgio.
 (April 27, 2023)